 "Not sure why I just taught everyone to flawlessly impersonate me to pretty much anyone I know.
 Just remember to constantly bring up how cool it is that birds are dinosaurs and you'll be set."

-In Johnny Test, Mr. Black and Mr. White make a robot clone of Johnny, and the others can't figure out which is the fake.
-Dukey figures it out when fake Johnny answers a math question very fast, since the real one always do the hands thing.
+- In Johnny Test, Mr. Black and Mr. White make a robot clone of Johnny, and the others can't figure out which is the fake.
+Dukey figures it out when fake Johnny answers a math question very fast, since the real one always counts numbers with his fingers.

 Charmcaster (as Gwen): Who are you guys going to believe?
 This liar, or your own eyes?